soderling-lab/geneLists/README.md

 __Note:__

 ### 2. DisGeneNET
-Description: A database of gene-disease associations from public data sources and the literature.
-Includes data from UniPrto, CGI, ClinGen, Genomics England Panel App, PsyGeNET, Orphanet, HPO, and CTD.
+__Description:__ A database of gene-disease associations from public data sources and the literature.
+Includes data from UniProt, CGI, ClinGen, Genomics England Panel App, PsyGeNET, Orphanet, HPO, and CTD.
 Genes compiled using the BeFree System are extracted from MEDLINE abstracts.
 __Dataset:__ `'All Disease Genes':'Mental or Behavioral Dysfunction'/'Mental Process'`